 Canvas has some built-in waterproof qualities, but in addition, most canvas is treated with a waterproof repellant.
 After you clean your canvas you may need to re-treat it with a flouropolymer or petroleum product.
 Do not use any product that has silicone as this may break down the canvas.

-Cleaning the Canvas
+How to Clean the Canvas

 Homemade Canvas Cleaner

 Mold and mildew can eat away at your canvas.
 Remove signs of mold and mildew as soon as possible.
 Vinegar is one of the best canvas cleaners for pop up campers.
 Mix a bucket full of two parts water and one part vinegar.
 Dip a scrub brush into the vinegar solution and scrub the mildew off the canvas.
 Let the canvas dry in the sun without rinsing off the vinegar.
 If vinegar does not work, try soap and water.
-Bleach should be used as a last resort as it may leave white spots on the canvas.
+Bleach should be used as a last resort, as it may leave white spots on the canvas.

 Store Bought Cleaners